-With a family of four or five, my limit is a five-bedroom, five-bathroom home across 5,000 interior square feet and 1 acre plot of land.
-I’m sure I could get used to a larger home, but even if I had the money, I’m not sure I want one.
+With a family of four, my limit is a five-bedroom, five-bathroom home.
+Ideally, it has about 5,000 interior square feet and one acre plot of land.
+I'm sure I could get used to a larger home.
+However, even if I had the money, I'm not sure I want one.

 Invest In Real Estate To Earn More Passive Income

 Stocks are very volatile compared to real estate.
 Therefore, if you want to dampen volatility, diversify your investments, earn more passive income, and build wealth at the same time, invest in real estate.
 Real estate is my favorite asset class to build wealth.

 The combination of rising rents and rising capital values is a very powerful wealth-builder.
 By the time I was 30, I had bought two properties in San Francisco and one property in Lake Tahoe.
 These properties now generate a significant amount of mostly passive income.

 My favorite real estate investing platform is Fundrise.
 With over $3.3 billion in assets under management and over 400,000 investors, Fundrise is the leading, vertically integrated real estate platform today.
 Investors can invest in their diversified real estate funds with as little as $10.

 Fundrise primarily focuses on single-family, multi-family, and build-to-rent properties in the Sunbelt.
 With lower valuations and higher yields, Fundrise investments are in the sweet spot of a positive long-term trend.
 The strong demographic trend toward the Sunbelt is a powerful investment thesis.